pantelis/data-mining/_sources/aiml-common/projects/video-search/index.md

 Combine the video embeddings into a single vector using a method of your choice that includes simple aggregation of the per-frame embeddings.

+#### Extra credit
 Extra credit: if you want to maximize the possibility of developing something **new** think how a simple aggregation can be replaced by a more complex function.
-For example can you find a way to segment each video and aggregate the frame embeddings of each segment.
-This way there are multiple embeddings created per video.
+For example, [in this ~3min video accessed Nov 2023](https://youtu.be/FN8a8mZNik8?si=wXdbOGuLGkGsWsf) you have multiple scenes each one lasting 30sec or so.
+Can you find a way to segment each video and aggregate the frame embeddings of each segment ?
+This way there are multiple embeddings per video and you need to keep them that way for the subsequesnt steps of this project.

 ### Indexing